almerrifield/ClimSIPS/readme.md

 - an option to run the selection step in parallel on multiple cores (max_workers)
 - option to output the minimum or the next to minimum of the cost function (min2)

+## Environment

+To run ClimSIPS, you have to create a conda environment that contains the required packages.
+This can be done by running

+`conda env create --name ClimSIPS --file ClimSIPS.yml`

+## Recommende inputs
 To run ClimSIPS, please set the following inputs in main.py:

     ############# INPUTS for pre-processing #############